xiaoerge/PlayAsAService/README.md

 ### Known issues
 - Unfortunately we can't cover every social media site in existence.
 We try our best to keep a PaaS game beautiful on Facebook, Twitter, and Slack.
-- Caching of older version os PaaS game by social media sites.
+- Caching of older version of PaaS game by social media sites.
 We recommend append an arbitrary query string on the url so it may be treated as a new request.
 An example of the Dice roll game url with query string would be `https://paas.idpie.com/diceroll?abc=123`